duttley/doobie-tapir-example/README.md

 Just run the Server.scala in Intellij.

 ## Usage
-Once running click on the link below to the Swagger docs where you can run and tests your the endpoints. http://localhost:8080/docs
+Once running click on the link below to the Swagger docs where you can run and test your the endpoints. http://localhost:8080/docs